emilypeng2025/hackathon/README.md

 - p.s. - to be considered:

-##  vocabulary:
+##  voabulary:

 - **Semantic Search:**
   Search that is based on the *meaning* of text, not just keyword matches.
 Achieved by comparing text/query embeddings for contextual similarity.

 - **Embeddings:**
-  Numerical vector representations of text, where similar meanings produce similar vectors.
+  Numerical vector representations of text, where semantically similar meanings produce similar vectors in high-dimensional space.
+Used for efficient comparison and retrieval.

 - **Chunk:**
-  A small, manageable segment of text (such as a paragraph or a group of sentences) used for precise search and summarization.
+  A small, manageable segment of text (such as a paragraph or a group of sentences).
+Chunking makes it possible to perform precise search and summarization.

 - **Metadata:**
-  Supplementary information about each chunk (such as original document name, chunk index, or page number) for traceability and context.
+  Supplementary information about each chunk (such as the original document name, chunk index, or page number) that helps with traceability, filtering, and providing context in the search results.

-- **Vector Database (FAISS):**
+- **Vector Database (Pinecone):**
-  A fast and efficient system for storing and searching text embeddings.
+  A fast and efficient cloud-based system for storing and searching large numbers of embeddings.
+Allows real-time semantic search across all ingested document chunks.

+- **Streamlit:**
+  An open-source Python library for quickly building and deploying interactive web apps, used as the user interface for document upload, search, and result display.

+- **pyngrok/ngrok:**
+  Tools that provide secure public URLs for your local web app.
+Useful for sharing your Streamlit app running on a notebook or a server without direct public access.

 ---